11 Different Types of Herons in Maryland

 During its breeding season, the bird displays an interesting mating call that sounds like a “pump-er-link” or “burruck.”
 American Bitterns often have streaked brown feathers on their necks and heads that can help identify them.

-They feed on fish, frogs, leeches, insects, and crustaceans, which they can capture by standing in wait in shallow waters and estuaries until their prey passes.
+They feed on fish, frogs, leeches, insects, and crustaceans, which they can capture by waiting in shallow waters and estuaries until their prey passes.

 The American Bittern often nests near water but travels away from it during the winter months to build short-term roosts in reeds or bushes.